eProsima/vulcanexus/docs/rst/introduction/tools/shapes_demo.rst

 -   **Statistics**: The user can activate *Fast DDS Statistics module* so different instrumentation data could be collected and analyzed by the *Fast DDS Statistics Backend*, or be represented by *Fast DDS Monitor*.
     This module requires to have compiled *Fast DDS* with Statistics Module ON (see `Fast DDS Statistics Module Documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/statistics.html>`_).

+-   **ROS**: By activating *"Use ROS 2 Topics"*, *ROS 2 Shapes Demo* automatically renames the topic name and the topic data type according to the mangling used in ROS 2.

 In case that the Participant is already running, it should be stopped in order to change its configuration.
 This will drop every endpoint already created.